 It’s easy to see why though, Brendan Fairclough and Clay Porter is heavy hitting combination in anyone’s book, blend them with some stunning, cherry-picked locations and the latest filming tech and you’re on to a winner.
 Ever since they pencilled out the idea at a World Cup afterparty years ago, Porter and Fairclough they knew they could make a special film, throw in big names like Nico Vink, Olly Wilkins and Brandon Semenuk and this becomes true box office material.

-Thursday night’s premiere at Soho’s Curzon cinema was the first time that anyone except Porter had seen the full film – Fairclough included.
+April’s premiere at Soho’s Curzon cinema was the first time that anyone except Porter had seen the full film – Fairclough included.
 Deathgrip played to a packed room with an atmosphere more like a gig than a film screening as banger after banger sucked cheers from the crowd.
 This was an audience who knew they were watching something special.

 The film kicks off in South Africa with Brendan paying his good mate Andrew Neethling a visit.
 On a dustbowl track they spend more time sideways than forwards kicking up huge roost clouds in luscious slow-mo.
 It sets the tone of the film well, showcasing the speed and style of Fairclough that became a constant feature throughout the 40-minute runtime.